JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 actual typealias Test = org.junit.Test
 ```

-The compiler ensures that every expected declaration has actual implementations in all platform
+The compiler ensures that every expected declaration has actual declarations in all platform
-modules that implement the corresponding common module, and reports an error if any implementations are
+modules that implement the corresponding common module, and reports an error if any actual declarations are
 missing.
-The IDE provides tools that help you create the missing implementations.
+The IDE provides tools that help you create the missing actual declarations.

 If you have a platform-specific library that you want to use in common code while providing your own
 implementation for another platform, you can provide a typealias to an existing class as the actual
-implementation:
+declaration:

 ``` kotlin
 // Common